simai/sf-vscode/README.md

 $ npm install
 ```

-#### 2. Generate a JSON File with SF5 Modifiers for the Extension to Work
+#### 2. Generate a JSON File with SF Modifiers for the Extension to Work
 ```sh
 $ npm run generate
 ```